-There have been many many times when an order has come into my Etsy shop, automatically sent to Printful, and shipped to the customer while I do ABSOLUTELY NOTHING!
-I know, “absolutely nothing” isn’t a phrase we hear often in the ecommerce world, but that’s how good Printful’s integrations are.
+There were many many times when an order came into my Etsy shop, was automatically sent to Printful, and shipped to the customer while I did nothing!

 Even though it would be neat for Printful to offer their own customer-facing storefronts someday, their integrations are so good that it’s not even really needed.

-Personally, I love the powerhouse pair of Printful and Etsy.
+Personally, I loved the powerhouse pair of Printful and Etsy.
 Printful is a beast of the PoD world, while Etsy is a beast of the ecommerce world.
 Sounds good to me.

 Diana has been an artist for over 26 years and has training in drawing, painting, digital drawing and graphic design.
 Diana’s latest obsession is digitally drawing with Procreate and creating t-shirt designs with Canva.
 Diana has experience selling her art across a number of platforms and loves helping other artists learn how to make money from their art as well.